CreatorKit/creator-docs/CodingGuidelines.md

 }
 ```

-#### Good coding practise
+#### Good coding practice
 * Ideally functions should have a single exit point.
 The use of multiple return points is dangerous and makes it harder to read the code.
 Always consider what will happen if someone needs to append code to your function.
-* Where possible definitions should be used rather than raw values, e.g. use *AllocMessageBuf(MAX_MESSAGE_SIZE)* rather than  *AllocMessagBuf(1024)*.
+* Wherever possible definitions should be used rather than raw values, e.g. use *AllocMessageBuf(MAX_MESSAGE_SIZE)* rather than  *AllocMessagBuf(1024)*.
 This ensures that all code sharing the same defined value will still work if the 'magic' value is updated.
 * Recursion - **Do not use**.
 Embedded code has limited stack space.